gaberull/CountingCards/README.md

 ## Game of Blackjack Rules

 - Players act before the dealer acts
-- Players attempt to get the better score between him/herself and the dealer, up to 21, without going over .
+- Players attempt to get the better score between him/herself and the dealer, up to 21, without going over (busting)
-- Aces can be worth 11 or 1 points, with the better of the two options applying automatically.
+- Aces can be worth 11 or 1 points, with the better of the two options applying automatically
 - A hand that wins is paid 1:1, unless it is a blackjack, which pays 3:2
-- For this particular implementation of Blackjack, dealer will stand pat on both soft and hard 17s, and any hand with better than 17 points.
+- For this particular implementation of Blackjack, the dealer will stand pat on both soft and hard 17s, and any hand with better than 17 points
-- For more information about blackjack rules see [Bicycle's Blackjack Rules](https://bicyclecards.com/how-to-play/blackjack/).
+- For more information about blackjack rules see [Bicycle's Blackjack Rules](https://bicyclecards.com/how-to-play/blackjack/)

 ### Some info on card counting in the game of Blackjack